contagon/handbook/handbook/6-stake-leadership.md

 * Schedule appointments for the stake presidency.
 * Advise the stake presidency of members who are entering the military or are already in military service.
 Under the direction of the stake presidency, help coordinate Church orientation for stake members who are entering the military (see [38.9.3](38-church-policies-and-guidelines.md#3893-pre–military-service-church-orientation)).
 * Orient new ward executive secretaries soon after they are called.
 Provide ongoing instruction as needed.
+* Forward messages received from Church employees and volunteers to the appropriate stake and ward leaders, as instructed by the stake president (see [38.8.9](38-church-policies-and-guidelines.md#3889-communications-to-stake-presidents-and-bishops-from-church-employees-and-volunteers)).

 One or two assistant stake executive secretaries may be called as needed.
 They are called and set apart by a member of the stake presidency.
 These brethren should have a current temple recommend.